-Microsoft Planner is a great component of Microsoft 365, available to premium, business, and educational subscribers.
-It offers some fantastic new ways to organize your tasks and teams.
+Microsoft Planner is a planning application and great component of Microsoft 365, available to premium, business, and educational subscribers.
+It offers some fantastic ways to organize your tasks and teams.
 Here’s our Best 3 Features!

 Planner has a unique feature that you can use to help stay organized and keep on top of team tasks.

 All the tasks that you have within a plan can be viewed as a pie chart, which is further divided into task progress.

 All your completed tasks will appear as green – in progress tasks will appear as blue – late tasks will appear as red and tasks not started will appear as yellow.